 Safeguarded AI

-Backed by £59m, this programme aims to develop the safety standards we need for transformational AI.
+Backed by £59m, this programme sits within the Mathematics for Safe AI opportunity space and aims to develop the safety standards we need for transformational AI.

 Our goal